robdobtob/robmadeitoutside/resume.md

  - AWS Solutions Architect (2021)

 # Key Achievements
+## Pollinate Volunteer
+2020 - Current
+Engaged with the [Pollinate Group](https://pollinategroup.org/) to develop a new customer sales management interface for marginalised women they empower as entrepreneurs.
+The solution was to build a dedicated mobile phone application catered for low literacy and low tech literacy users by leveraging clear imagery, large interactive components as well as provide text-to-voice across multiple languages for all components.
+Directly engaged with  stakeholders to gather application requirements, iterate on designs, enable rollout to users and presented usage analytics to the leadership team.
+To improve the application adoption we travelled to India to;
+* Work in person training the outreach/distribution teams so that they could effectively support the entrepreneurs.
+* Communicate directly with the entrepreneurs to gather user feedback as well as observe how they interact with the app to better understand behaviours.
 ## NASA SpaceApps Global Finalist 2019
 Global Finalist for the NASA SpaceApps Hackathon, where over a period of 24hrs we developed a cloud platform to identify remote/temporary communities from satellite images This was achieved using a retrained MaskRCNN model for identification and utilizing the ELK stack for processed data storage and visualization A major focus of our project eﬀort was identifying key areas of value that could be delivered within the short time frame, providing an initially targeted solution to a general problem allowing for a much wider scope once actual value was identified.
 You can find more details on our [submmission page here](https://2019.spaceappschallenge.org/challenges/living-our-world/curious-minds-come-helping-hands/teams/planet-captain/project).
 ## Honours Thesis 2018